OfficialPixelBrush/SerenityEmoji/README.md

 # SerenityEmoji
- Dedicated Repo for the Emojis I made for SerenityOS
+ Dedicated Repo for the Emojis, Icons or other Sprites I made for SerenityOS

 # Emoji
 ## Not yet commited